weecology/lab-manual/content/en/lab-policy-procedures/code-of-conduct-for-software.md

+---
+title: Software Project Code of Conduct
+linkTitle: Software Code of Conduct
+---

-> This is intended to be a general-purpose code of conduct for lab software projects, to facilitate interactions between the lab and outside contributors.
-Feel free to copy this file into the repo and delete this note.
+This is the general-purpose code of conduct that we use for lab software projects, to facilitate inclusive interactions between the lab and outside contributors.
+Copy the text below into a file into software project repositories.

 # Contributor Code of Conduct